rkonovalov/jfilter/README.md

 # Release notes

+## Version 1.0.18
+    * Added ability of using DynamicFilter along with FilterSettings, Case #16
+    * Added ability of using DynamicFilter on class level, Case #18

 ## Version 1.0.17
-    * Added ability to using custom Message Converters, Case #11
+    * Added ability of using custom Message Converters, Case #11
-    * Added ability to change configuration of exist ObjectMappers, Case #11
+    * Added ability of change configuration of exist ObjectMappers, Case #11
     * Removed of using ConverterMapperModifier, instead module uses MixinFilter for field filtering.
       It's need for correct filtering of Java 8 types Case #12